-Oxford and Reading offer a comprehensive high quality personalised training programme for anyone wishing to train in Rehabilitation Medicine.
+The Thames Valley deanery offers a comprehensive high quality personalised training programme for anyone wishing to train in Rehabilitation Medicine.
 The four-year programme ensures each trainee has a strong foundation in the general knowledge and skills required in the speciality.
-It covers all obligatory areas: neurological rehabilitation, musculo-skeletal rehabilitation, spinal cord injury rehabilitation and rehabilitation for people with limb loss (prosthetics).
-It also gives experience and training in most aspects of assistive technology such as specialised wheelchairs, posture management, orthotics, communication aids and environmental controls.
-Trauma rehabilitation training should be available once the consultant post is filled.
-Trainees may spend up to eight months gaining additional experience in their preferred area of interest and will have the opportunity to gain some experience in several of many associated areas of clinical practice such as palliative care.
+It covers all the core areas: neurological rehabilitation, musculo-skeletal rehabilitation, spinal cord injury rehabilitation, major trauma rehabilitation and rehabilitation for people with limb loss (prosthetics).
+All trainees will also become proficient in the assessment and management of spasticity including becoming skilled in ultrasound guided botulinum toxin injections.
+There is also the opportunity to develop procedural skills in other areas (e.g. nerve blocks and joint injections).
+The programme also gives experience and training in most aspects of assistive technology such as specialised wheelchairs, posture management, orthotics, communication aids and environmental controls.
+Trainees will have the opportunity to gain some experience in several of many associated areas of clinical practice such as palliative care, psychiatry, paediatric neuro-disability and cardiopulmonary rehabilitation including management of Long-COVID.

 What is rehabilitation?

-Many medical students and junior doctors have little or no exposure to or knowledge of rehabilitation, so a brief introduction is given here.
+Many medical students and junior doctors have little or no exposure to or knowledge of rehabilitation medicine, so a brief introduction is given here.

 The key skills needed by all members of the team including doctors are being able to: